Tips for Finding the Right Real Estate Agent

 In a world of conflicting claims, hidden agendas, and professional salespeople, feelings are easy to manipulate and often lead to bad decisions.
 Unfortunately, the advice ignores one of our greatest strengths: intuition.
 Most people experience it from time to time but typically discount it because we do not understand its source.

 Intuition is especially important when selecting a real estate agent.
 Being able to trust the person guiding you through the process is critical.
 Do not ignore or discount the feelings you have about an agent.
-Good chemistry between client and agent is just as important as their experience.
+Good chemistry between client and real estate agent is just as important as their experience.
 Trust your gut.

 Finally, after you’ve completed your real estate transaction, it’s time to move.
 Again, you don’t have to do all of this alone.
 Moving concierges are available to assist you and reduce the stress of your move.
 Take advantage of the free services of a moving concierge and organize your move quickly and efficiently.